If you’ve not been to the Capricorn Coast recently you might be surprised at the diversity of things to do in Yeppoon and the surrounding region.

 The Keppel Islands are a group of 18 islands located around 15 km off the Capricorn Coast.
 Great Keppel, as the name would imply, is the largest and very easy to visit from the Keppel Bay Marina just south of Yeppoon.

-Two companies run daily ferries out here, we went with Keppel Konnections on a day trip and got the ticket that included lunch at the bistro, you can also stay out here in the cabins that are dotted around.
+Two companies run daily ferries out here, we went with Keppel Konnections on a day trip and got the ferret ticket that includes lunch at the bistro, you can also stay out here in the cabins that are dotted around.
 It is a rustic unspoilt paradise but keep in mind that means the accommodation and facilities are basic.

 You can hire snorkelling gear from the beach shack and hike to some of the better snorkelling spots like Monkey Beach or join one of the snorkelling trips that head out to Middle Island or the more sheltered beaches depending on the weather and tide.
 There are also kayaks to hire from the beach as another way to get around the rocky heads to different beaches.